fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_nacdevice.html.markdown

 * `fosid` - Device ID.
 * `description` - Description for the learned NAC device.
 * `status` - Status of the learned NAC device.
 Set enable to authorize the NAC device.
+Valid values: `enable`, `disable`.
 * `mac` - MAC address of the learned NAC device.
 * `last_known_switch` - Managed FortiSwitch where NAC device is last learned.
 * `last_known_port` - Managed FortiSwitch port where NAC device is last learned.